 Transfer Of Property

 You will have to part with a land transfer tax during the process of transferring your real estate property.
-In Toronto, the tax is imposed at both the municipal (Municipal Land Transfer Tax) and provincial level (Ontario Land Transfer Tax).
+In Toronto, the tax is imposed at both the municipal (Municipal Land Transfer Tax) and provincial (Ontario Land Transfer Tax) levels.
 The tax is usually charged as a percentage of the purchase price and ranges between 0.5% and 2%.

-Fortunately, sellers are exempted from paying it.
+Fortunately, sellers are exempt from paying it.
 Also, if you are a first-time buyer, you may be eligible for a rebate.
-To qualify, it must be you or your spouse’s’ first time acquiring property not just in Canada but across the world and the property must be a residential one.
+To qualify, it must be you or your spouse’s first time acquiring property, not just in Canada but across the world, and the property must be residential.

 Capital Gains Tax